Double your donation until 3 Dec

 At Action for Children, we are committed to building children and young people’s emotional resilience to help them overcome challenges.

-We have 43 mental health support services across the UK.
+Looking after a young person's mental health is essential.
+That is why we have 43 mental health support services across the UK.

 Our main mental health services are Parent Talk and the Blues Programme, both of which are aimed at helping parents and children with their emotional health and wellbeing.